 - PowerPoint presentations that lay out the program, communicate the benefits, outline successes, etc.

 Communicating Your Pet-Friendly Program Externally

-As your pets-at-work program gains traction, consider developing an external communication plan to build visibility for the program outside of company walls.
+As your pet-friendly workplace program gains traction, consider developing an external communication plan to build visibility for the program outside of company walls.

 - Identify media outlets that would be interested in your news, such as your local newspaper, relevant industry publications, places where you recruit.

 - Determine the messages you want to share about your program.

 - Develop supporting quotes, fact lists and photography to support your messages.

 - Identify someone at the organization to be your spokesperson for the program and arm him or her with talking points to drive your messages.